Meskalamdug: Mari bead

-It is unclear how this bead came to be in Mari, which was quite far from Ur (about 700 kilometers to the northwest), but this points to some kind of relation between Ur and Mari at that time.
+It is unclear how this bead came to be in Mari, which was quite far from Ur (about 700 kilometers northwest), but this points to some kind of relation between Ur and Mari at that time.
 The bead was discovered in a jar containing other objects from Ur or Kish, probably used as a dedication to a local temple.
 The God "Lugal-kalam" ("Lord of the Land") to whom the dedication is made, is otherwise known in a dedication by a local ruler Šaba (Šalim) of Mari, also as Lugal-kalam, or in the dedication of Ishtup-Ilum where he is named "Lugal-mātim" ("Lord of the Land"), and is considered identical with the local deity Dagan, or Enlil.

 The lapis lazuli bead from Mari, with the inscription by Mesannepada, son of Meskalamdug.
 National Museum of Damascus, Syria.